vansh-seth/Computer-Networks/Cisco-Packet-Tracer/Readme.md

 1. Understanding the difference between switches and hubs.
 2. Observing the flow of data in logical and physical views.
 3. Using Packet Tracer tools like simulation and labeling to analyze networks.

-By completing this lab, students gain foundational knowledge in networking, essential for real-world network setup and troubleshooting.

----

-Let me know if you’d like to expand on any section!